Where do the documents go on an export shipping container

 Flat rack and platforms which might also be rated well over 30 tonnes may have anything up to a 18-20 inch floor depth, (circa 50cm), as the entire strength of the container is supported by the floor

-If you have a very specific need to know the depots of a container you are buying from us, let us know and we can send someone into the yard to physically measure and check¬†your container for you before delivery.
+If you need to know the depths of a container floor that¬†you are buying from us, let us know and we can send someone into the yard to physically measure and check¬†your container for before delivery.

 Yes we accept all major Credit and Debit cards but not American Express.

-There is a 2.5% credit card surcharge, no surcharge on debit card payments.
+As such as standard there is a 2.75% credit card surcharge, no surcharge on debit card payments.